Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 \subsubsection{Photometric redshifts}

 A general study of photo-z performance in DES-SV can be found in \cite{2014MNRAS.445.1482S}.
-A comprehensive study of the photo-z performance and its implications for weak lensing for this data can be found in \cite{PhysRevD.94.042005}.
+A comprehensive study of the photo-z performance and its implications for weak lensing can be found in \cite{PhysRevD.94.042005}.
 Both studies are followed in this analysis.
-Conservative photo-z cuts are made in order to minimize migration between lens and source samples.
+Conservative photo-z cuts are made in order to minimize the migration between lens and source samples.
 Nevertheless, catastrophic outliers in the photo-z determination can bias the measurement of $\kappa$ \citep{2010MNRAS.401.1399B}.
 Thus, the tails of the probability density functions (pdfs) of the photo-z code are a crucial systematic to test.
 As mentioned in \autoref{sec:mag_theory}, in addition to the magnification signal, galaxy migration due to a wrong photo-z assignment between lens and source samples may induce a non-zero cross-correlation signal due to the physical signal coming from the clustering of objects in the same redshift bin.
 As a first approach, estimation of the expected signal induced by photo-z migration ($\omega^{ph}$) is computed with \autoref{eq:4a}:

 where $\xi(\theta;z,z')$ is the 3D correlation-function and $\phi_{\rm L},\phi_{\rm S_j}$ are the redshift distribution of the lens (L) sample and the source sample ($\rm S_j$) estimated from the stacking of the pdfs given by TPZ. \autoref{fig:theophotoz} compares the measured two-point angular cross-correlation and the expected signal induced by photo-z can be seen for the \textit{I} sample.
 The signal induced by photo-z is found to be smaller than the statistical errors.
 Note that this method relies on an assumed cosmology and bias model, and therefore should be considered only an approximation.
+A more accurate calculation can be made with the help of N-body simulations.

+From the overlap of the redshift distribution of both lens and source samples, it is found that the total photo-z migration between lens and source sample is $o\sim 0.6\%$ depending on the magnitude cut of the source sample.
+The procedure to compute this overlap is to integrate the product of the pdfs of the lens and source sample:

+where $\phi_L,\phi_S$ are the stacked pdfs of the lens and source sample respectively.
+Since TPZ provides an individual pdf for each galaxy, the stacked pdf of a given sample is computed by adding all the individual pdfs of the galaxies that belong to that sample (see \cite{2016MNRAS.459.1293A} for a study of clustering with stacked pdfs).